-Deliberate self-harm (also known as self-injury or non-suicidal self-injury) is when you deliberately inflict physical harm on yourself, usually in secret.
+Deliberate self-harm (also known as self-injury, nonsuicidal self-injury, or self-harm) is when you deliberately inflict physical harm on yourself, usually in secret.
 Some examples are cutting, burning, biting or hitting your body, pulling out hair, or scratching and picking at sores on your skin.

 People who deliberately harm themselves have often had tough experiences or relationships in their lives.
 They may have: